The Class Actions Law Review: Luxembourg

-If group claims are nevertheless brought individually, it would still be possible to have them consolidated into one single judgment and a single set of proceedings by applying for a joinder based on Article 206 of the New Code of Civil Procedure.
+If group claims are nevertheless brought individually, it would still be possible to have them consolidated into a single judgment and a single set of proceedings by applying for a joinder based on Article 206 of the New Code of Civil Procedure.

-According to case law, in the interest of the good administration of justice, two or more isolated proceedings can be joined by a court of law if they are related, have a strong affinity, are closely correlated or are so interdependent that there may be a risk of disparity should the claims be tried and judged separately.
+According to case law, in the interest of the proper administration of justice, two or more isolated proceedings can be joined by a court of law if they are related, have a strong affinity, are closely correlated or are so interdependent that there may be a risk of disparity should the claims be tried and judged separately.

 It should also be highlighted that class actions can to some extent be hypothetically simulated through the use of joinder proceedings in conjunction with a principal claim brought by a representative organisation (as discussed in Section I).

 Test cases are not provided for by law.
-In the event of mass claims, in order to save on time and expenses, test cases are used in practice with the consent of both the litigating parties and the courts to try one specific case and adjourn or suspend all other related claims pending the outcome of the elected test case.
+In the event of mass claims, in order to save on time and expenses, test cases are used in practice, with the consent of both the litigating parties and the courts, to try one specific case and adjourn or suspend all other related claims pending the outcome of the elected test case.